- Introduction to Clinical Research Training

 Building-related notices and announcements will be made by e-mail.
 Vanderbilt residents are expected to check their University e-mail accounts regularly for important Vanderbilt Hall-related announcements and notifications.
 Non-Medical and Dental students are required to provide the Vanderbilt Business Office with their e-mail addresses.

-The resident agrees to comply with state law, city ordinances, and University policy with regard to the possession or use of fermented malt beverages (3.2 beer), intoxicating liquors, and illegal drugs and agrees that his/her room shall not be used for any purpose contrary to such laws, ordinances, or University policy.
+The resident agrees to comply with state law, city ordinances, and University policy with regard to the possession or use of fermented malt beverages (3.2 beer), intoxicating liquors, and illegal drugs and agrees that his or her room shall not be used for any purpose contrary to such laws, ordinances, or University policy.

 Bulletin boards are provided throughout the building.
 DO NOT POST ON PAINTED SURFACES OR GLASS.
 Please check with the Business Office before hanging signs, posters, banners, or setting up displays or easels in the Vanderbilt lobby.